-We have undertaken many executive searches for family businesses over the years.
-Finding executives who will thrive in these businesses is specialized work as it requires an understanding of how business and familial dynamics interact to inform good hiring decisions.
-These dynamics are anything but incidental.
+We have undertaken many executive searches for family businesses over the years, and we continue to do so.
+Finding executives who will thrive in these businesses is specialized work as it requires an understanding of how business and familial dynamics interact to inform hiring decisions.
+These dynamics are anything but incidental considerations.
 They can create wonderfully inviting through to bizarre, surreal, if not impossible contexts in which to hire.

 LS Schoen’s first wife died in 1957 at the age of 34 and her 50% interest in the company was divided among the couple’s 6 children.
 LS Schoen subsequently remarried and had 5 more children before divorcing his second wife.
 He was married two more times (apparently twice to the same woman) and had a total of 12 children.
 LS regularly doled out shares to his children and other family members, a move he would live to regret.